Imperial Japanese Army Air Service: Army escort aircraft carriers

 Due to the poor relations between the Imperial Japanese Army and Imperial Japanese Navy, the Army found it necessary to procure and operate their own aircraft carriers for the purposes of providing escort and protection for Army transport shipping convoys.
-These "auxiliariy escort carriers" were converted from merchant ships and possessed the capacity to operate few aircraft as well serve in some other auxiliary roles, depending on type and size.
+These "auxiliary escort carriers" were converted from merchant ships and possessed the capacity to operate few aircraft as well serve in some other auxiliary roles, depending on type and size.

-Three classes were planned, all convertion of "TL Type cargo ships" (TL型), the Special 2TL Type (3 ships), Special 3TL Type (3 ships), and Special 4TL Type (0 ship), the Special 1TL Type being operated by the Navy.
+Three classes were planned, all conversion of "TL Type cargo ships" (TL型), the Special 2TL Type (3 ships), Special 3TL Type (3 ships), and Special 4TL Type (0 ship), the Special 1TL Type being operated by the Navy.
 Only the from the Special 2TL Type was completed before the war's end.
 Those carriers only had a modest airwing (8 for Yamashio Maru), as they kept some of their cargo and tanker capacity.

 The army also developed "landing craft carriers" for amphibious assaults, with among them the Types "C" and "MC", which were fitted with flight decks for some limited aerial support.
 Four ships were planned, with only the and being completed before the war's end.

 The only aircraft operated by those ships were the Kokusai Ki-76 (STOL liaison aircraft), and Kayaba Ka-1 (autogyros).